The 5 Best Speakers for a Marshall DSL40CR Amplifier

 Unlike the Celestion Blue, the Gold speaker will stay cleaner a lot longer and will also have no problems handling the 40-watts RMS of the Marshall DSL40CR.
 You will see Celestion Goldback speakers in a lot of higher-end boutique guitar amplifiers.
 The Celestion Gold is one of the most expensive speakers out there but it sure sounds great.

-One thing I need to make mention of is weight.
+One thing I need to make mention of is the weight.
 If you don’t want to make the amplifier any heavier then go for the Celestion speakers.
 The Eminence speakers sound amazing but they all have huge magnets and weigh the amplifier down over the stock speaker.

 If you are looking for a high headroom speaker with maximum volume efficiency then check out my list for the loudest speakers in the World.
 The Marshall DSL40CR is one of the best amplifiers ever.
-Check it out on Sweetwater if you don’t yet own one.